 - Fuse all the fabric following the manufacture’s directions that come with the fusible web.
 (I use Wonder Under #805 fusible web.)

 - Remove the release paper after the fabric cools.
 The release paper is the paper that comes with the web.
+It has a silicone coating on it.
 Save this paper.

 - Place the release paper on the pattern shape.
+(You can also use parchment/baking paper.)
 Trace the pattern shape with a black Sharpie marker or a lead pencil.
 (Please note that any writing or numbers written on the release paper will also transfer to the fabric.)

 - Place the marker or drawn side of the release paper onto the glue or fused side of the fabric.
 Iron or fuse the paper in place for 5 seconds with a hot iron.